-- Select General Options. - Deny all access to the web: No web traffic is allowed for this ACL.
+- Select Inactivity to set the period of inactivity after which the authentication expires.
+Enter the time in minutes in the Min field. - Select Fixed Hourly to have an authentication timeout occur at a certain time after each hour.
+Enter the time in minutes in the Min field. - 5.
+Select General Options. - Deny all access to the web: No web traffic is allowed for this ACL.
 This is a quick way to set all categories (even local allowed) to Blocked.
 This is the equivalent of setting everything to Blocked/Monitored.
 If this option is selected, an Access Denied page will not be displayed to users when they access the Internet. - Force browsers to use safe search: If this is enabled, the iPrism will enable safe search for Google, Yahoo, Alltheweb, Hotbot, Lycos, Dogpile, and Excite.
-Safe Search will be turned on even if the user tries to do a search with this feature turned off. - Select Access Denied Page Options (web profiles only).
-These determine what will be shown when a user encounters a blocked page.

-Override link: The Access Denied page will include an Override button, allowing users with override privileges to gain access to the page.

-- Request access link: The Access Denied page will include a Request Access button, allowing users to petition the administrator for access when they are blocked from a site. - If you want to assign quotas and warnings to this ACL, click Assign Quotas & Warnings, select the quotas and warnings to use, and click Apply.
+Safe Search will be turned on even if the user tries to do a search with this feature turned off. - 6.
+Select Access Denied Page Options (web profiles only).
+These determine what will be shown when a user encounters a blocked page. - Override link: The Access Denied page will include an Override button, allowing users with override privileges to gain access to the page. - Request access link: The Access Denied page will include a Request Access button, allowing users to petition the administrator for access when they are blocked from a site. - 7.
+If you want to assign quotas and warnings to this ACL, click Assign Quotas & Warnings, select the quotas and warnings to use, and click Apply.
 For more information about defining quotas and warnings see Quotas and Warnings.